Ataurrehman

 Ataurrehman, also known as Ataur Rahman and Ata Ur Rehman, is an Indian politician and a member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
-He represents the Baheri constituency of Uttar Pradesh and is a member of the Samajwadi Party, a social democratic political party in India.
+He represents the Baheri constituency of Uttar Pradesh and is a member of the Samajwadi Party, a democratic socialist political party in India.

 Early life and education

 Ataurrehman was born on 10 January 1968 in the family of Shafiq Ahmad in the Bareilly district of Uttar Pradesh, India.
-He completed Dimple in Engineering from Aligarh Muslim University in 1989.
+He completed Diploma in Engineering from Aligarh Muslim University in 1989.

 Political career

 Ataurrehman has been the MLA of the 16th Legislative Assembly of Uttar Pradesh.
-He represented the Baheri Assembly constituency and is a member of the Samajwadi Party, a social democratic political party founded by Mulayam Singh Yadav in India.
+He has represented Baheri constituency earlier also once and was minister in Samajwadi government.He represented the Baheri Assembly constituency and is a member of the Samajwadi Party, a social democratic political party founded by Mulayam Singh Yadav in India.